 Built by Delta Marine in the Pacific Northwest, Laurel has a steel hull and composite superstructure and is the second largest yacht to be built in North America since the Great Depression.
 Her sun deck extends fore and aft of a central observation room, the forward part being a belvedere terrace and the aft offering a gym, spa pool and sunbathing.

+Laurel is a stunning yacht that showcases design efficiency.
 Tenders are stored on the lower deck and launched through doors to port and starboard.
 Aft of the boats is a diving room that opens to the large bathing platform created by opening the stern door.
 The master suite is positioned amidships on the main deck, flanked by private side decks, and is entered through a private lobby that opens forward to the bedroom through a sitting room/office.
 The forward part of the main deck is devoted to a crew mess and leisure area.

 The interior features a blend of anigre and is furnished in a comfortably eclectic style.
 Notably, the central staircase spirals around a three-storey-high glass sculpture depicting marine life by Seattle artist Mary van Cline.